Cynthia-XinyuWang/Cynthia-XinyuWang.github.io/_pages/Working Projects.md

 ---
 * Robust Asset Pricing Tests under Unconditional Heteroskedasticity and Autocorrelation, with Wang Shaoping, Wang Zhenxin.

-* Too Connected to Fail: The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Xia Junzhe, Tong Yu.
+* Too Connected to Fail: The Extreme Risk Spillover Effect from the Real Estate Industry to the Real Industries, with Huang Zaixin, Xia Junzhe.

 * Uncertainty, Financial Friction, and housing market dynamics.